iahunter/Cloud-Lunch-and-Learn/README.md

-# Azure Lunch and Learn
+# Cloud Lunch and Learn

-This repository is a container to store all materials related to Azure Lunch and Learn sessions - <https://bit.ly/2K1Rcag>.
+This repository is a container to store all materials related to Cloud Lunch and Learn sessions - <https://bit.ly/2K1Rcag>.
 Every week we will have one or more speakers talking about Azure and providing materials so you can practice and learn.
 All materials will be stored in this repository.

 ## Sessions